 You compare the totals in column 5 and 6: no progress.
 If you did more through runs, you could carry on like this forever.
 You do not want to waste time.
 You have to concentrate on the two items which did not improve.
 You have to shorten the intervals between the repetitions of these items to anchor them in your memory.
-These are defined as "difficult items", i.e. items with vertically adjacent blanks.
+These are defined as "difficult items", i.e. items with horizontally adjacent blanks.
 Difficult items are items which can not be mastered by "soft methods", i.e. by through runs.

 Whenever you have two through runs in succession, you inspect the last two columns for vertically adjacent blanks.
 Item 2 is a "difficult item" but to tackle it in an intensive run, you need a group of 3 items.
 You therefore add two non-critical items and get the group 1, 2, 3.
-Similarly you establish the group 8, 9, 10 at the end of the exercise.
+Similarly you establish the group 8, 9, 10 at the end of the exercise, because Item 9 is also a difficult item (horizontally adjacent blanks).